leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 next we'll discuss some more advanced anti-quotations.

 ### Advanced anti-quotations
-For convenince we can also use anti-quotations in a way similar to format strings: `` `($(mkIdent `c)) `` is the same as: `` let x := mkIdent `c; `($x) ``.
+For convenience we can also use anti-quotations in a way similar to format strings: `` `($(mkIdent `c)) `` is the same as: `` let x := mkIdent `c; `($x) ``.

 Furthermore there are sometimes situations in which we are not working